vxnuaj/NEOCORTEX/Neurons/Mathematics/Manhattan Distance.md

 It's defined as $|| \vec{x}|| = \sum_n |x_n| = |x_1| + |x_2| + ... |x_n|$

-Unlike the [[Euclidean Distance]], the Manhattan distance measures distance among a grid based system just how a taxicab navigates through New York.
+Unlike the [[Euclidean Norm]], the Manhattan distance measures distance among a grid based system just how a taxicab navigates through New York.